l1joseph/IDEA/README.md

 pip install git+https://github.com/l1joseph/IDEA.git
 ```

 To run the example notebooks as well as development of this package, you will need a conda environment specific to IDEA.
-We have prodived a yaml file with all the necessary dependencies installed.
+We have provided a yaml file with all the necessary dependencies installed.
 Run the below commands to activate it.

 ```
 conda env create -f IDEA.yaml